PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 an import-mode dataset or when executing a query with a DirectQuery dataset.

-There is a common pattern used by developers when provisioning a new customer tenant where the application executes a series of calls all running as a service principal.
+There is a common pattern used when provisioning a new customer tenant where the application executes a series of calls running under the identity of a service principal.
 The first call creates a new workspace.
 The second call associates that workspace with a dedicated capacity.
 Next, there is a call to import a PBIX file to create a new dataset.
 After importing a PBIX file to create a dataset, a service principal can